 Levels 2 through 5 E/M visits (CPT codes 99202-99205 and 99212-99215) also qualify; CMS is not requiring the practice to initiate BHI during a level 4 or 5 E/M visit.
 However, CPT codes that do not involve a face-to-face visit by the billing practitioner or are not separately payable by Medicare (such as CPT code 99211, anticoagulant management, online services, telephone and other E/M services) do not meet the requirement for the visit that must occur before BHI services are furnished.
 If the practitioner furnishes a “comprehensive” E/M, AWV, or IPPE and does not discuss BHI with the patient at that visit, that visit cannot count as the initiating visit for BHI.

 The BHI codes allow for remote provision of certain services by the psychiatric consultant and other members of the care team.
 For CoCM, the behavioral health care manager must be available to provide face-to-face services in person, but provision of face-to-face services is not required.
 The BHI codes do not describe services that are subject to the rules for Medicare telehealth services in the narrow meaning of the term (under section 1834(m) of the Social Security Act).

-Medical billing and coding for mental/behavioural health is challenging as compared to other medical specialties.
-These new CPT codes for CoCM completely changes the way you code your mental/behavioural health services.
+Medical billing and coding for mental health are challenging as compared to other medical specialties.
+These new CPT codes for CoCM completely change the way you code your mental health services.
 Outsourcing your medical billing and coding could be a good option as you can dedicatedly focus on your core practice responsibilities only.
 To know more about behavioral health billing and coding services provided by E2E Medical Billing Services, you can call us at 888-552-1290 or write to us at info@e2eMedicalBilling.com